gauravfodekar/NodeJSNotes/README.md

 Overall, Express.js is a versatile and well-established framework that offers flexibility, simplicity, and a robust ecosystem, making it an excellent choice for building web applications and RESTful APIs in Node.js.

-56 #create simple server application by using express JS?
+56. # create simple server application by using express JS?
 Certainly!
 Here's an example of a simple Express.js server application:

 1. First, make sure you have Node.js installed on your system.
 If it's not installed, you can download and install it from the official website: [Node.js](https://nodejs.org/).